huggingface/EnergyStarAI/README.md

 Then you can run your benchmark with:

 ```
-docker run --gpus all --shm-size 1g energy_star --config-name my_task
+docker run --gpus all --shm-size 1g energy_star --config-name my_task backend.model=my_model backend.processor=my_processor
 ```
-where `my_task` is the name of a task with a configuration here: https://github.com/huggingface/optimum-benchmark/tree/energy_star_dev/examples/energy_star
+where `my_task` is the name of a task with a configuration here: https://github.com/huggingface/optimum-benchmark/tree/energy_star_dev/examples/energy_star, `my_model` is the name of your model that you want to test (which needs to be compatible with either the Transformers or the Diffusers libraries) and `my_processor` is the name of the tokenizer/processor you want to use.
+In most cases, `backend.model` and `backend.processor` wil lbe identical, except in cases where a model is using another model's tokenizer (e.g. from a LLaMa model).

-You can override the value of a field in a configuration as explained here: https://github.com/huggingface/optimum-benchmark/tree/energy_star_dev?tab=readme-ov-file#configuration-overrides-%EF%B8%8F
+The rest of the configuration is explained here: https://github.com/huggingface/optimum-benchmark/tree/energy_star_dev?tab=readme-ov-file#configuration-overrides-%EF%B8%8F